baba-dev/M5Tab5-UserDemo/DOCS/DEV_SETUP.md

 4. If you touch component metadata, run `idf.py lint` to validate the manifest files.

+## Audio assets

+- The long-form Canon in D demo track is disabled by default to keep CI and release builds small.
+Enable `CONFIG_HAL_AUDIO_ENABLE_LONG_DEMO` through `idf.py menuconfig` or by setting the symbol in `sdkconfig.defaults` when you need the extended audio demo for manual testing.

 ## Component manager notes

 - Managed component revisions are pinned in